 - If you prefer a tour, Viator offers a Devonport Volcanoes Afternoon Tour from Auckland that covers it all.

 - There is also a Mount Victoria to the east of central Wellington, New Zealand’s capital city.
 It was a filming location for the first movie in the Lord of the Rings trilogy.
 (Director Peter Jackson was born in Wellington).
-It offers spectacular views over Wellington Harbour.
+It offers spectacular views of Wellington Harbour.
 Interestingly, it is the same height as Mount Eden, Auckland city’s tallest volcano.

 If you enjoyed these images, please pin this on Pinterest: